1jour1vin

 Nose

-Complex and elegant, aromas of black fruits and spices with a mature, mineral touch.
+Complex and elegant, with aromas of dark fruit and spices and a mature, mineral note

-Refined, generous, mineral and spicy, perfectly balanced, with fine, silky tannins.
+Refined, full-bodied, mineral, and spicy, perfectly balanced, with fine, silky tannins

 Serve